 Latest Society News

 Our apologies to those who couldn't connect via Zoom to the Surratt Society's Annual Conference on April 25.
-It is rescheduled for May 2 from 2 pm to 4:30 pm ET.
-The link below should be pasted in the browser.
-It is:
+It was rescheduled to May 2, 2026.
+Minutes of the meeting are included.

-As previously posted, after a short business meeting and the election of officers for the 2026-27 term, there will be two speakers: Mike Mazzeo on the history and restoration of Rich Hill, which was the home of Samuel Cox and John Wilkes Booth's third stop in his attempted escape.
-Joe Barry will discuss the audience at Ford's Theatre on the night of April 14, 1865.
-Hope you can join us.
-The link for the Zoom meeting is also posted on the Society Events page on this website.
+As previously posted, after a short business meeting and the election of officers for the 2026-27 term, there were two speakers: Mike Mazzeo on the history and restoration of Rich Hill, which was the home of Samuel Cox and John Wilkes Booth's third stop in his attempted escape.
+Joe Barry discussed the audience at Ford's Theatre on the night of April 14, 1865.

 Surratt Society